Junior Cycle: Junior certificate history

-Transition to the Junior Cycle
+Transition to the modern Junior Cycle

-The Government of Ireland decided to review the post-primary curriculum due to changes in national and international teaching and learning strategies and policies.
-Throughout the late 1990s and early 2000s the Department of Education & Skills produced research and studies on what changes needed to be made to education in Ireland.
+Throughout the late 1990s and early 2000s, the Department of Education and Skills produced research and studies on what changes needed to be made to education in Ireland.

-In late 2009 the Irish Government considered for a short period of time to completely scrap all Junior Cert examinations permanently.
+In late 2009 the Government considered for a short period of time to completely scrap all Junior Cert examinations permanently.
 The move was met with criticism and outrage from the Teachers' Union (ASTI), but the Government said that scrapping the annual examinations and replacing them with continuous assessment would save the country €30 million.

 In 2011, the National Council for Curriculum and Assessment (NCCA) published reports proposing a major reform of the Junior Cycle following consultations with stakeholders, and amid concern over the heavy emphasis on "teaching to the test" in secondary schools.
-However, by October 2012 Teachers Unions and educationalists criticised the proposal by former Minister for Education & Skills Ruairi Quinn TD to abolish state exams in the Junior Cycle and 100 percent assessment by teachers.
+However, by October 2012 Teachers Unions and educationalists criticised the proposal by former Minister for Education and Skills Ruairi Quinn to abolish state exams in the Junior Cycle and 100 percent assessment by teachers.

-On 15 January 2014, the Department of Education and Skills announced that the new name for the Junior Certificate will be called the "Junior Cycle Student Award".
+On 15 January 2014, the Department of Education and Skills announced that the new name for the Junior Certificate would be called the "Junior Cycle Student Award".
 After much delay and changes made to the framework by April 2014, teacher unions began industrial action, starting with the policy of non-cooperation with planning measures due to concerns in relation to impartially around correcting students assessments.

-The government agreed to not scrap the Junior Certificate and instead, introduce a brand new syllabus in English for students starting First Year of secondary school in September 2014, with only 90% of the test going for a written exam.
-The other 10% is an assessment task taken during the third year.
-This is a reflection of the learning from the second Classroom-based Assessment (CBA).
-The first CBA takes place at the end of 2nd Year, which is an oral presentation.
-Students have 3 weeks to choose a topic and have to present it.
-The second CBA takes place at Christmas of 3rd Year.
-It is called the Collection of Texts in which a student will choose 4 written pieces throughout the 3 years from 4 different genres and will re-draft them.
-The CBA is graded using word descriptors and appear alongside the find grade on the Junior Cycle Profile of Achievement.
-The final written exam at higher and ordinary levels now only consists of a two-hour paper.
+The government agreed to not scrap the Junior Certificate and instead, introduce a brand new syllabus in English for students starting first year of secondary school in September 2014, with only 90% of the test going for a written exam.
+The other 10% was an assessment task taken during the third year.
+This was a reflection of the learning from the second classroom-based assessment (CBA).